-Aligned with having blinders on, my mind never stops focusing and thinking about the problem at hand.
+Aligned with blinders, my mind never stops focusing and thinking about the problem.
 This often makes sleeping difficult.

-The problem that I am attempting to solve creeps into my subconsciousness causing me to dream about it.
+The problem I am attempting to solve creeps into my unconsciousness, causing me to dream about it.
 Often when I awake, a solution has emerged.

-And when it relates to revenge, I look for ways to wreak havoc that are legal and surreptitious.
+And when it relates to revenge, I look for ways to wreak legal and surreptitious havoc.

-It is unwise to show your hand or express your thoughts openly when you are repaying someone for violating your moral code.
+It is unwise to show your hand or express your thoughts openly when repaying someone for violating your moral code.

 Revenge is best executed in the dark, as well as quietly.

-I generally look out for my own self-interest first, but try to create mutual benefits.
+I look out for my self-interest first but try to create mutual benefits.

-Richard Dawkins argued in his book, “The Selfish Gene” that if one expected to build a society where individuals were generous and altruistic, don’t count on biological hardwiring.
-As humans we are programmed to be selfish.
+Richard Dawkins argued in his book, “The Selfish Gene” that if one expected to build a society where individuals are generous and selfless, don’t count on biological hardwiring.
+As humans, we are programmed to be selfish.

-Carl Jung, the founder of analytical psychology said no one can live out all the moral values within a society, because individuals adopt some while rejecting others.
+Carl Jung, the founder of analytical psychology, said no one could live out all the moral values within a society because individuals adopt some while rejecting others.

 Jung distinguished our persona versus our shadow.
 Our persona is how we want to be seen by the world.
 Our shadow is what we least want to be or desire the world to see.

-Jung advocated living out both realities as opposed to adopting a specific set of virtues.
+Jung advocated living out both realities instead of adopting a specific set of virtues.

 I found Dawkins’ and Jung’s ideologies comforting in developing a life free of remorse and regret.

 I am consistently absorbing information through books, videos, and documentaries.
-If I was the only inhabitant on an island for a year, I would only need food, clothing, books, and internet connection.
+If I were the only inhabitant on an island for a year, I would only need food, clothing, books, and an internet connection.

 Contrary to introverts who desire to live in total isolation with their thoughts and ideas, I would need the ability to publish my ideas through digital books, blogs, or online position papers.

-Documenting and building a body of work is the greatest contribution INTJs can make to the world.
-We may not seek overt popularity, but we do desire to live a life where our ideas can transform and serve a greater good.
+Documenting and building a body of work is the most significant contribution INTJs can make to the world.
+We may not seek overt popularity, but we desire to live a life where our ideas can transform and serve a greater good.

 This is our superpower.

-Often, this need is how we replicate ourselves in lieu of biological procreation.
+Often, this need is how we replicate ourselves in place of biological procreation.

 I believe in transactional relationships over close connections.

-Intellectualism is my religion, and life has shown me that the only unconditional love that exists (in its purest form) is self-love.
+Intellectualism is my religion, and life has shown me that self-love is the only unconditional love that exists (in its purest form).

-All other forms of love have proven to come with some degree of conditions attached.
+All other forms of love have come with some degree of conditions attached.

-Contrary to popular belief, such notions do not have the dystopic reality that may often be attributed to it.
+Contrary to popular belief, such notions do not have the dystopic reality that may often be attributed to them.

-If someone feels valued by committing an altruistic act, it does not mean self-interest was not attached to it.
+If someone feels valued by a generous act, it does not mean self-interest was not attached to it.

-Revisiting The Selfish Gene, rarely do people perform acts against their self-interest or misaligned with their personal objectives.
+Revisiting The Selfish Gene, people rarely perform acts against self-interest or misaligned with their objectives.

 It’s nice to receive random acts of kindness, but exchanging goods and services dispassionately lends itself to relational connections based on mutually beneficial interests.